 Board Games Help Teach Kids Not To Be Sore Losers

-Board games are an excellent way to gain some extra bonding time with family and friends, to create deeper connections, as well as help develop imaginations.
+Board games are an excellent way to gain some extra bonding time with family and friends, to create deeper connections, as well as help develop imagination.

 Unfortunately when it comes to playing games, there is typically a winner and a loser.
-No one wants to lose, but unfortunately someone has to.
+No one wants to lose, but unfortunately someone usually has to.
+(Unless, you opt for a cooperative board game where everyone works together as a team to win!
+So, you win or lose together!)

-And, as you start out, there are even cooperative games that teach kids to work together with other players – and you all win together!
-This is a great way to start if you worry that your child is really competitive and may have a tough time starting out!
+This is a great way to start playing board games together if you worry that your child is really competitive and may have a tough time starting out!

 Here are some tips to help your kids be gracious losers.
 It’s a skill that will benefit them throughout their life!